wix-playground/dapperdox/README.md

 ### Methods and operations

-Swaggerly allows you to control the name of each method operation, and how methods are represented in the navigation.
+DapperDox allows you to control the name of each method operation, and how methods are represented in the navigation.

 By default the HTTP method is used (GET, POST, PUT etc), as is usual for RESTful API specifications.
 Even so, it is often the case that a resource will be given two GET methods, one which returns a single resource, and one that returns a list.
 This is clearly confusing for the reader, so in the latter case it would be clearer for the list method to be identified as such.

-To do this, Swaggerly introduces the concept of a method **operation**, which usually has the same value as the HTTP method, but may be overridden on a per-method basis by the `x-operationName` extension:
+To do this, DapperDox introduces the concept of a method **operation**, which usually has the same value as the HTTP method, but may be overridden on a per-method basis by the `x-operationName` extension:

 ```json